NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk1Mod2.md

 3. CSS rules are key-value pairs (similar to HTML attributes)
 4. The key represent the property to be changed (like 'color' or 'background-color')
 5. The value represents what it should be changed to ('blue' or 'red')
-6. The key and value are seperated by a colon
+6. The key and value are separated by a colon
 7. Each key-value pair is separated with a semi-colon
 8. Colors can be described by name, as eight digit hex (base 16) values between 0 (black) and F (white), or as Red Green Blue triplets from 0 to 255
 9. We can use the following css colors for our background-color and color attributes: